mrpejker/cardano-e2e-example/tutorial/server_side/on_chain.rst

        .....

-We modularize the validator implementing two separated functions for each case:
+We modularize the validator implementing functions for each case:
 :code:`cancelValidator` and :code:`resolveValidator`.
 For implementing the
 first one we need the Escrow Info (which is inside the datum) and the signer (which is extracted from the Script Context).
 For implementing the second one